vercel/commerce/site/comments.md

           CYPRESS_RECORD_KEY: ${{ secrets.CYPRESS_RECORD_KEY }}
           # pass GitHub token to allow accurately detecting a build vs a re-run build
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+After the feature branch push, we can observe the tests running against the locally served app as usual.
+And after the merge, we can obj